melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 The southern California model is fit to three fishery-dependent indices of relative abundance: 1) MRFSS CPFV dockside, 2) CDFW onboard observer, and 3) CRFS PR1 dockside.
 The MRFSS CPFV dockside index is assumed to be proportional to changes in the relative abundance of the recreational party/charter fleet (retained fish only).
 The CDFW onboard observer index represents the same fleet (rec party/charter), but indexes change in abundance during recent years.
 The onboard index is specified as a separate “survey” fleet in the model because it overlaps in time with the MRFSS dockside time series.
 Both the MRFSS and onboard indices use the recreational party/charter fleet’s selectivity curve to define vulnerable size classes.
 The CRFS PR1 dockside index is linked to the recreational private/rental fleet (retained fish), and uses the same selectivity curve.
 Recreational length measurements are included as marginal length compositions (proportions at length, sexes combined) by year starting in 1975 and 1978 for the PC and PR modes, respectively.
-Fishery-dependent length composition data is also included for the commercial hook-and-line and net fleets, but trawl length data were too sparse to be used for estimating trawl-specific selectivity parameters.
+Fishery-dependent length composition data are also included for the commercial hook-and-line and net fleets, but trawl length data were too sparse to be used for estimating trawl-specific selectivity parameters.
 Age structures from the commercial fleets were also sparse and not considered for the southern California assessment.

-Four fleets describe fishery-independent data sources in the southern California model.
-The primary source is the NWFSC hook-and-line survey.
+Fishery-independent data sources in the southern California model are organized into four fleets.
+The primary data source is the NWFSC hook-and-line survey.
 Data from this survey were used to create an index of relative abundance, marginal length compositions by sex and year, and conditional-age-at-length data by sex and year.
 Length and age data from the hook-and-line survey were broken into two fleets to better match assumptions in the index standardization methodology (see Appendix for details).
 The NWFSC trawl survey is the second fishery-independent data source in the southern model.
 An abundance index was developed for the trawl survey, but ultimately rejected due to high interannual variability, sparse data, and imprecise estimates.
-However, conditional-age-at-length data and associated marginal length comps, both by sex and year, were retained in the model.
+However, trawl survey conditional-age-at-length data and associated marginal length comps, both by sex and year, were retained in the model.
 The earliest available age and length composition data came from assorted CDFW research cruises which are collectively known as the “green binder” data (see data section for additional information).

 ### Additional Specifications

-Length-based selectivity is specified using the double normal parameterization within Stock Synthesis.
+Length-based selectivity is modeled using the double normal parameterization within Stock Synthesis.
 Selectivity parameters were estimated for the commercial hook-and-line fleet and the commercial net fleet.
-The commercial trawl fleet is mirrored to the commercial hook-and-line fleet.
+The commercial trawl fleet is mirrored to the commercial hook-and-line fleet due to sparse sampling and the minor contribution of trawl landings to total harvest in southern California.
 Selectivity was estimated for the recreational PC fleet, recreational PC discard fleet and the Recreational PR fleet.
-There were no length data available for the recreational PR fleet, and it mirrors the selectivity of the recreational PC discard fleet.
+There were no length data available for the recreational PR discard fleet, and it mirrors the selectivity of the recreational PC discard fleet.
 Selectivity for the recreational PC onboard index of abundance is mirrored to the recreational PC fleet as they share the same length composition.
-Length-based selectivities were estimated for all fishery-independent data sources.
+Length-based selectivity parameters were estimated for all fishery-independent data sources.
 Age-based selectivity was set equal to 1 for all ages in all fleets, except for the NWFSC trawl survey which has a selectivity of 0 for young-of-the-year (age 0) fish.

-The length composition data for some years and fleets was small, and may not be representative of the total catch.
-Years with insufficient data were excluded from the likelihood, and initial sample sizes (prior to data weighting) for length composition data were set equal to a proxy such as the number or trips, hauls, or sampling events (as described in Table \@ref(tab:length-sample-size)).
+The length composition sample sizes for some years and fleets was small, and observations may not be representative of the total catch.
+Years with insufficient data were excluded from the likelihood, and initial sample sizes (prior to data weighting) for length composition data were set equal to a proxy such as the number or trips, hauls, or sampling events (as described in Tables \@ref(tab:length-sample-size) and \@ref(tab:length-inputN)).

 ### Modeling Platform and Structure

-The assessment was conducted used Stock Synthesis version 3.30.17.00 developed by Dr. Richard Methot at the NOAA, NWFSC [@Methot2013].
-This most recent version was used because it included improvements and corrections to older model versions.
+The assessment was conducted using Stock Synthesis (SS) version 3.30.17.00 developed by Dr. Richard Methot [@Methot2013].
 The R package [r4ss](https://github.com/r4ss/r4ss), version 1.38.0, along with R version 4.0.1 were used to investigate and plot model fits.

-Electronic SS model files including the data, control, starter, and forecast files can be found on the
+Electronic SS model input files including the data, control, starter, and forecast files can be found on the
 [PFMC's website](https://www.pcouncil.org/groundfish/stock-assessments/).

 ### Model Parameters
-The population dynamics model has many parameters, some estimated using the available data in the assessment and some fixed at values either external to the assessment or informed by the available data.
-A summary of all estimated and fixed parameter values, including associated properties, are listed in Table \@ref(tab:params).
+The population dynamics model has many parameters, some estimated using the available data in the assessment and some fixed at values either determined external to the assessment or informed by the available data.
+Estimated and fixed parameter values, including associated properties (bounds, priors, asymptotic standard errors), are in Table \@ref(tab:params).

 A total of 112 parameters were estimated in the base model, including recruitment deviations.
 Time-invariant growth parameters (Brody growth coefficient, lengths at age 0 and age 30, and CV old/young) using the Schnute parameterization of the von Bertalanffy growth function were estimated for each sex, with male values parameterized as exponential offsets from female parameters.
 The CV of the distribution of length-at-age, CV(L), in the base model is estimated at the lower and upper ages specified in the Schnute parameterization of von Bertalanffy growth, and a linear interpolation between these 2 parameters is a function of age.
 This choice was based on visual inspection of the relationship between CV(L) and age, by sex, using the NWFSC hook-and-line survey data (Figure \@ref(fig:cv-length-age)).
 Natural mortality was estimated for females and informed by a prior distribution.
 Natural mortality for males was assumed equal to female (exponential offset fixed at zero).
 Selectivity varied by fleet, and was assumed to be either asymptotic or domed for retained fleets, and forced to be domed for discard fleets with initial and final selectivity fixed at zero.
-All selectivity parameters were assumed to be time-invariant, except time blocks were used to capture changes in peak selectivity associated with regulatory changes in 2002 and 2017 (see regulations section).
-Recruitment deviates were estimated in the base model from 1965 – 2020.
-Initial (equilibrium) recruitment was also estimated.
+Most selectivity parameters were assumed to be time-invariant, except time blocks were used to capture changes in  selectivity associated with regulatory changes around 2001 (see regulations section).
+Recruitment deviations were estimated in the base model from 1965 – 2020.
+Initial (unifshed equilibrium) recruitment was also estimated.
 An extra standard deviation parameter was estimated for the PR mode abundance index, as the externally estimated CVs were small due to extremely large sample sizes (1000s of trips).

 ### Priors

 The Thorson-Dorn rockfish prior (developed for use West Coast rockfish assessments) conducted by James Thorson (personal communication, NWFSC, NOAA) and reviewed and endorsed by the Scientific and Statistical Committee (SSC) in 2017, has been a primary source of information on steepness for rockfishes.
 This approach, however, was subsequently rejected for future analysis in 2019 when the new meta-analysis resulted in a mean value of approximately 0.95.
 In the absence of a new method for generating a prior for steepness the default approach reverts to the previously endorsed method, the 2017 prior for steepness ($h$; beta distribution with $\mu$=0.72 and $\sigma$=0.16) is retained.

 A prior for natural mortality was developed using the method of [@Hamel2015].
 The STAT examined the distribution of ages from the NWFSC hook-and-line survey and found that roughly 99.9% of otoliths aged were in the mid-50s or younger.
 Therefore an approximate maximum age of 54 was selected, giving a median estimate of 0.1 $yr^{-1}$ for the prior.
-The STAT notes that the recommended log-scale standard deviation of 0.438 for the prior makes it only weakly informative, so small changes to the median value do not affect assessment results.
+The STAT notes that the recommended log-scale standard deviation of 0.438 for the prior makes it only weakly informative, so small changes to the prior's median value do not affect estimates of *M* and other assessment results.

 ### Data Weighting
-Length composition and conditional-age-at-length (CAAL) compositions sample sizes for the base model were tuned by the "Francis method," based on equation TA1.8 in Francis [-@Francis2011], and implemented in the r4ss package.
+Length composition and conditional-age-at-length (CAAL) composition sample sizes for the base model were tuned by the "Francis method," based on equation TA1.8 in Francis [-@Francis2011], and implemented in the r4ss package.